BuddyForms/BuddyForms-Hook-Fields/readme.txt

 == Description ==

 ### Display any field type
-The plugin will keep care about the different Field Types like ( Links, Categories, text fields etc. ) and display them exactly as they should.
-You can decide if you only want the value get displayed or with the field name.
+The plugin will keep care of the different Field Types like ( Links, Categories, text fields, etc. ) and display them exactly as they should.
+You can decide if you only want the value gets displayed or with the field name.

 ###HTML Formated or Clean?
 ###Create Dynamic Templates